phdru/m_librarian/README.txt

+m_Librarian.
+Author: Oleg Broytman <phd@phdru.name>.
-Broytman m_Librarian, Copyright (C) 2015-2017 PhiloSoft Design
+Copyright (C) 2015-2017 PhiloSoft Design.
-Author: Oleg Broytman <phd@phdru.name>
-License: GPL
+License: GPL.

 This hopefully will be a collection of programs to index LibRusEc and Flibusta libraries (zipfiles from torrents, actually) and show their